 Certified professionals must complete a specific number of hours of continuing education credits.
 The FCB accepts continuing education from a wide range of providers, as detailed in this policy.
 Please carefully review this document for related policy.

 Criminal History Policy

 Effective July 1, 2019, the FCB has updated it’s criminal history policy.
-All CRRA, CRPS, CRSS applicants, as well as any applicant with a background history, is required to pass a Level 2 Background Screening with the state as a condition of certification.
+All applicants are required to pass a Level 2 Background Screening with the state as a condition of certification.